michaelmcandrew/arch-install/README.md

 ### Wireless networking

-`pacman -S iw wpa_supplicant` is necessary if we will only be able to connect wirelessly after booting up the installed system.
-It's probably worth installing at this point in time in any case, if you need to connect wirelessly.
+Installing `pacman -S iw wpa_supplicant dialog` makes it simple to connect wirelessly after booting up the installed system.
+Unless you want to fiddle around with a lot of command It's probably worth installing at this point in time in any case, if you need to connect wirelessly.

 TODO: ensure that I need to carry out this step